hassan-alnasser/Dog_Breed_Identification_App/README.md

 **Answer**:

-    Percentage of dog faces detection as dogs: 100%.
+    Percentage of human faces detection as dogs: 1%.
-    Percentage of human faces detection as dogs: 1%
+    Percentage of dog faces detection as dogs: 100%

 Having defined and tested functions for detecting humans and dogs in images, the next step is to create a CNN that classifies dog breeds.
 The goal is to create a CNN architecture that achieves at least 1% accuracy from scratch without the use of transfer learning.